wasp-os/wasp-os/docs/appguide.rst

 To remove the application simply reboot the watch by pressing and holding the physical button until the watch enters OTA mode (this takes around five seconds).
-Once the watch is in OTA mode then press the phyiscal button again to return to normal mode with the application cleared out.
+Once the watch is in OTA mode then press the physical button again to return to normal mode with the application cleared out.

 .. _Uploading in source code form: